istio/istio/README.md

 Istio currently only supports the Kubernetes platform, although we plan support for additional platforms such as Cloud Foundry, and Mesos in the near future.

-You can learn all about Istio by visiting [istio.io](https://istio.io).

 ## Istio Authors